HirokiHamaguchi/QiitaArticles/20260313_orcidlink/README.md

 Detailed reproduction steps and the PDF themselves are available in [my GitHub repository](https://github.com/HirokiHamaguchi/QiitaArticles/tree/main/20260313_orcidlink).
 Running the Python script `pdf2png.py` generates all the results.

 These results show that when compiling with dvipdfmx and related workflows, there are indeed cases that cannot be handled by `\XeTeXLinkBox` alone.

+Since fixing the issue naturally also requires changes in the orcidlink package, I am planning to submit a PR there as well, but I believe it is necessary to first address this on the hyperref side.

 ### Potential Bugs